-As an online and in-person community, we help people in their 20s and 30s find, enjoy and share Shabbat dinners to make the most of their Friday night and enjoy the best of life together.
+OneTable empowers people who don’t yet have a consistent Shabbat dinner practice to build one that feels authentic, sustainable, and valuable.
+The OneTable community is funded to support people (21-39ish), not in undergraduate studies, and without an existing Shabbat dinner practice, looking to find and share this powerful experience.
 We make it easy for hosts to welcome people to a Shabbat dinner at home, for guests to savor a Friday meal and for all to experience unique events for Shabbat dinner out.
+Guests of any and all religions and cultures are welcome.
 There’s nothing better than a great dinner with people you love.
 Join us for slowing down, joining together, and sharing stories.
 Join us for new connections and moments of meaning.

-- Nourishment Credits: OneTable provides a Nourishment credit of $15 per person with a maximum of $150 per dinner, depending on the number of guests.
-These credits can be applied to resources such as FreshDirect, Seamless, Wholefoods, Etsy and more.
+- Nourishment Credits: OneTable provides a Nourishment credit to qualified hosts of $10 or $15 per person with a maximum of $100 or $150 per dinner, depending on the number of guests and type of dinner.
+These credits can be applied to resources such as FreshDirect, Seamless, Whole Foods Market, Modern Tribe, and more.

 - “Nosh:pitality”: Fun events where our community comes together to learn things such as cooking, challah baking, cocktail making, and ritual facilitation.